xanoxt/api-docs/whitepapers/cyber•Chain.md

 > We follow blackbox rule.
 In order to answer a question right you don't need a full comprehension neither the question nor the answer.
 You just need to match query with the most relevant links.

+In order to increase the rank everybody can promote either link or query.

+> promote_search {CIDv1} hipster 20 true
+> promote_answer {search CIDv1} {answer CIDv1} hipster 20 true

+Every sent token for promote is destroyed thus creating value for every token holder.

 That is a core API for the entire blockchain.
 Other methods accomplish support role for the thing.
 Such compact design open huge opportunity for performance optimizations.
 Also clean and comprehendible experience is very important for those who want to be involved.
 That is.
 The entire graph of semantic core with weights are open for everybody and available for data mining or any kind of weird AI stuff.
 But to make it work we need to find a way to calculate relevance.

 We can represent our data structure as directed acyclic graph where vertices are indexed documents and edges are directed links between them.